 California launches investigation into State Farm's handling of claims following LA fires

-California Insurance Commissioner Ricardo Lara says his office is investigating State Farm's handling of wildfire claims following the LA fires.
+California Insurance Commissioner Ricardo Lara announced that his office will investigate State Farm's handling of wildfire claims following the Los Angeles fires.

+Lara made the announcement in an exclusive interview on Thursday with CBS News California Investigative Reporter Julie Watts, following a series of CBS News California investigations into California's insurance crisis.

 Lara announced Thursday that the California Department of Insurance has initiated a formal Market Conduct Examination of State Farm.